plastiq-it/aast-laravel/README.md

 ### Submission

 #### Part 1
-1. Create a PR by using your forked repo
-2. Adding all your notes into this `readme`
+1. Adding all your notes into this `readme`
-3. Send us your fork repo link
+2. Send us your forked repo link

 #### Part 2
 1. create a public repo under your github account and send us the link